-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation 4.
-Enable development of existing urban areas and greenfield priority areas and Future Development Areas, including intensification in appropriate locations, where is [sic] supports the recovery of Greater Christchurch.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation within existing urban areas, or -identified greenfield priority areas and / or Future Development Areas as shown on Map A 6 Pol 6.3.01 PCCH6- 34.14 Williams, K & B Oppose Amend [clause 4 - incorrectly referenced in the submission as clause 5] of Policy 6.3.1 as follows: In relation to recovery and rebuilding for Greater Christchurch: 5.
+Ensure new urban activities only occur within existing urban areas, or identified greenfield priority areas and / or Future Development Areas as shown on Map A, unless they are otherwise expressly provided for in the CRPS; The Submitters own a 55ha site between Templeton and Prebbleton which is ideally suited for industrial development.
+The Submitters are concerned to ensure that Proposed Change 1 provides an appropriate planning framework for meritous proposals such as theirs - which give effect to the NPS-UD and will assist in enabling the increased sustainability and self sufficiency of neighbouring townships, and facilitating a more competitive industrial land and development market.
 The Submitters consider that the Proposed Change does not give effect to the NPS-UD in a number of fundamental ways, and in this respect cannot be supported in its current form [for the reasons set out in the submission in relation to sufficient development capacity, fixed non contestable rural/urban boundary, well functioning urban environments, FDAs - different spatial scenarios, Our Space, Future Development Areas, Business Capacity Assessment, Section 32 Assessment, and RMA].
-6 Pol 6.3.06 PCCH6- 34.12 Williams, K & B Oppose Amend clause 5 [incorrectly referenced in the submission as clause 6] of Policy 6.3.6 as follows: To ensure that provision, recovery and rebuilding of business land in Greater Christchurch maximises business retention, attracts investment, and provides for healthy working environments, business activities are to be provided for in a manner which: 6.
-Recognises that new greenfield priority areas and Future Development The Submitters own a 55ha site between Templeton and Prebbleton which is ideally suited for industrial development.
+Reject The inclusion of reference to Future Development Areas in Policy 6.3.1(4) would create a potential inconsistency with Policy 6.3.12 as Policy 6.3.1 is specifically focused on the recovery period through to 2028, whereas the purpose of identifying Future Development Areas in the Proposed Change is to ensure sufficient development capacity over the medium to long term (i.e. through to 2048).
+An amendment to Policy 6.3.1(4) is not required as it contains the caveat "unless they are otherwise expressly provided for in the CRPS" which would apply to Policy 6.3.12.
+The Proposed Change does not address business land matters.
+6 Pol 6.3.01 PCCH6- 34.15 Williams, K & B Oppose Amend the proposed changes to principal reasons and explanations for Policy 6.3.1 as follows: Principal reasons and explanations: New residential and The Submitters own a 55ha site between Templeton and Prebbleton which is ideally suited for industrial development.
 The Submitters are concerned to ensure that Proposed Change 1 provides an appropriate planning framework for meritous proposals such as theirs - which give effect to the NPS-UD and will assist in enabling the increased sustainability and self sufficiency of neighbouring townships, and facilitating a more competitive industrial land and development market.
-The Submitters consider that the Proposed Change does not give effect to the NPS-UD in a number of fundamental ways, and in this respect cannot be supported in its current form [for the reasons set out in the submission in relation to sufficient development capacity, fixed non contestable rural/urban boundary, well functioning urban environments, FDAs - different spatial scenarios, Our Space, Future Development Areas, Business Capacity Assessment, Section 32 Assessment, and RMA].
-Reject The Proposed Change does not seek to change this Policy so requested changes to Policy 6.3.6 are considered outside the scope of the Proposed Change.
-Refer to the section on Procedural Matters for further information.
-It is noted that no Future Development Areas for Business are identified by the Proposed Change therefore the requested wording change is not appropriate.
-The identification of any additional business land as FDAs is matter that can be considered as part of future strategic planning exercises and the full review of the CRPS.
+Reject The Proposed Change does not address business land matters and no Future Development Areas for Business are identified by the Proposed Change.
+Additional wording to include reference to business development being part of Policy 6.3.12 is therefore not appropriate.
+The identification of any additional business land as FDAs is matter that can be considered as part of future strategic